Breonna Taylor Should Be Turning 27 Today. Here's How To Demand Justice For Her Death

-Breonna Taylor should be turning 27 on June 5.
+Breonna Taylor should be turning 27 on Friday.
 Instead of having a party with her friends and loved ones, her birthday will be marked by people demanding justice for her death at the hands of the Louisville Police Department.
-As many grapple with activism amid a pandemic and a revolution, it's important to remember Breonna's name, and say it, louder and louder today.
+As many grapple with activism through protesting in the streets amid a pandemic, it's important to remember Breonna's name, and say it louder and louder today.
 Through the #BirthdayForBreonna campaign, activists are asking people to do just that, while also providing concrete steps to ensure that Breonna is remembered and that she is not erased from the larger conversation around police violence.

 Advertisement